American Election Services

 When contracted as the sole tabulator, AES performs two tabulations, while the certification service performs one – which is then reconciled to that provided by the tabulator.
 In both cases, the chances of two separate tabulators making the same mathematical error are highly unlikely, hence ensuring an accurate final result.

 Non-U.S. issuers have special situations that often require a specialist for tabulation.
-If you elect your Directors by cumulative voting, ask holders to pick three of five auditors, or have any other options not typically seen in US proxy voting – it’s best to get us involved early in the process
+If you elect your Directors by cumulative voting, ask holders to pick three of five auditors, or have any other options not typically seen in US proxy voting – it’s best to get us involved early in the process.
+Depositary Receipt programs offer additional challenges, particularly in contested situations when the Depositary relationship is an inherent conflict of interest and third-party certification is required.

 A “Review and Challenge” process is when interested parties inspect voting materials presented and have an opportunity to challenge the validity of any voting instruction.
 Often mandated by law and/or the procedures outlined in corporate/association documents, the Review and Challenge process is a likely part of any contested proxy.
 While AES can conduct a Review and Challenge process as a standalone item, typically it is part of a tabulation and/or IOE service in contested situations.